farahc123/tech501-bench-udemy-pathways/Project 10/README.md

 # What I learnt

-- I learnt about how
+- I learnt about Kubernetes's architecture and how the objects relate to one another
+- I learnt how powerful Kubernetes is for automating DevOps tasks

 # Benefits I personally saw from the project

--
+- I appreciate that K8s handles all of the scaling to meet traffic demands
+- I like that it can self-heal in case something goes wrong with a pod
+- I understood more about the benefits of using Kubernetes in tandem with a tool like Docker

 ## Helpful links

 - [My notes on K8s commands are here](Commands.md)
-- Guide on [which K8s API version to use](https://matthewpalmer.net/kubernetes-app-developer/articles/kubernetes-apiversion-definition-guide.html) depending on the kind of object
+- [Guide on which K8s API version to use](https://matthewpalmer.net/kubernetes-app-developer/articles/kubernetes-apiversion-definition-guide.html) depending on the kind of object
 - [Official Kubernetes documentation](https://kubernetes.io/docs/home/)